 “Oh, happy birthday,” I said.

 The fragile link between us, even though she was over 1000 miles away, seemed strong.
 On TV, the American flag flew high.
 In town, the flag was everywhere.

 Now that I’m a teacher, I see lots of veterans returning to school.
 Sometimes, I can tell the veterans from civilians without even checking their paperwork.
 Sometimes, I can see the haunted look in their eyes.
 I see their struggle to make sense of civilian life and college classes.
 Sometimes, it’s almost tangible–the great effort it takes for some of them to attach importance to something as trivial as English homework when all they can think of is the sense of mission that seems missing and those they left behind.
 I see them, sitting in the back of the classroom, watching the door.
 Some of them come to my class physically broken, but most of the scars they bear are nothing less than a symbol of the mutilation of a nation, the castration of a once proud super power.

 It’s possible to be patriotic, to support our military, but to still be wary of war.
 I was a Navy wife for 4 years, and my father and grandfather were also military.
 I’ve always believed that we should be respectful of those who serve.

-Now that Nathan is almost grown, he’s talked once or twice about joining the Air Force himself.
+Now that Nathan is almost grown, he’s talked once or twice about joining the Air Force or Marines himself.
 The thought makes my blood run cold.
 Not because I don’t love my country, but because I’ve seen firsthand the damage done to those who serve.